Cluster size determines internal structure of transcription factories in human cells: RESULTS

-\textbf{Effects of 1D TU patterns on transcriptional activity.} To better understand local effects uncovered with the random string, we now compare different toy strings with regular and repeating patterns of colored TUs (\autoref{fig4}).
+\textbf{Effects of 1D TU patterns on transcriptional activity.} To gain a deeper understanding of the local effects revealed by the random string, we now analyze and compare various toy strings that feature regular and repeating patterns of colored TUs (Fig. \ref{fig4} and methods for further details).
 Two results are apparent.
-First, activities (\autoref{fig4}Bii) in the $6$-pattern case are higher overall (compare horizontal dotted lines), and more variable (compare activities of the two central TUs within each repeat with peripheral ones) relative to the $1$-pattern case (\autoref{fig4}Bi).
+First, activities (Fig. \ref{fig4}Bii) in the $6$-pattern case are higher overall (compare horizontal dotted lines), and more variable (compare activities of the two central TUs within each repeat with peripheral ones) relative to the $1$-pattern case (Fig. \ref{fig4}Bi).
 This is consistent with positive additive effects acting centrally within each $6$-pattern repeat, coupled to competitive negative effects of flanking and differently-coloured repeats at the edges.
-Second, the $6$-pattern also has a Pearson correlation matrix (\autoref{fig4}Cii) that is highly-structured, with a checkerboard pattern; red blocks on the diagonal indicate high positive correlations (so the 1D $6$-pattern clearly favours 3D clustering).
-[Such a checkerboard pattern is not seen with a single-color model that has a correlation matrix with one red continuous diagonal when TUs are regularly spaced (Figure $S1$).]
+Second, the $6$-pattern also has a Pearson correlation matrix (Fig. \ref{fig4}Cii) that is highly-structured, with a checkerboard pattern; red blocks on the diagonal indicate high positive correlations (so the 1D $6$-pattern clearly favours 3D clustering).
+[Such a checkerboard pattern is not seen with a single-color model that has a correlation matrix with one red continuous diagonal when TUs are regularly spaced (Figure S1).]
 Additionally, blue off-diagonal blocks indicate repeating negative correlations that reflect the period of the $6$-pattern.
 These results show how strongly TU position in 1D genomic space affect 3D clustering and activity, and that these effects depend on inclusion of more than one colour.